bsdevlin/fpga_snark_prover/README.md

 This repo contains the results of an Ethereum grant into developing a FPGA SNARK prover.
-The project is still in progress and not expected to be completed until Q2 of 2020.
+The project is still in progress.

 # Project goals